Union of African States: Background

 The colonies of Guinea, the Gold Coast (which became Ghana), and French Sudan (which became Mali) followed different paths toward decolonization.
 French Sudan and Guinea were both French colonies and thus after the May 1958 crisis were given the chance to vote for immediate independence or to join a reorganized French Community (which would grant domestic autonomy while maintaining French defense and economic policy).
-Guinea was the only French colony in Africa to vote for full independence in 1958.
-French Sudan voted to join the French Community.
+Guinea voted for full independence (the only French colony in Africa to do so) while French Sudan voted to join the French Community.
 The Gold Coast, in contrast, was a British colony which achieved independence as Ghana in March 1957 and joined the Commonwealth of Nations.

-The differences continued into the post-independence era.
+The difference continued into the post-independence era.
 The French government, with urging from the Ivory Coast, began a complete withdrawal of French personnel from Guinea and a suspension of aid when the country declared independence.
 This resulted in economic turmoil throughout the country and sent a warning against independence for the other colonies.
 French Sudan joined with Senegal to form the Mali Federation for a few months in 1960.
 However, political intractability led to the dissolution of the Mali Federation in August 1960.
 Ghana, in contrast, was presented as a success story of the decolonization period in Africa with a booming economy and the recognition from international organizations for its astute fiscal management.

 Despite these differences, the leaders of the three countries shared a common vision of Africa's future.
 Kwame Nkrumah, Ahmed Sékou Touré, and Modibo Keïta were each pivotal anti-colonial figures in their countries and the first leaders after independence.
 In addition, each became prominent in the Pan-African movement and were architects in developing a theory of African socialism.

 The motivation for creating a federation was to reduce the dependence of the states to the former colonial powers.
 Large size would reduce the economic vulnerability of the states, improve economic development programs, and reduce interference by foreign powers.
 The ultimate goal of Ghana-Mali-Guinea federation was for more African states to join the union; however between 1963 and 1965, most African states preferred the organization Organization of African Unity over a formal union.
 Nkrumah was influenced by the United States as a successful model for how to organize an African federation.